mazerj/pype3/svn-to-git.md

-Mapping from SVN revision numbers to git hashes.
-This is potentially useful the git repo contains all the old SVN version of pype, but without this sort of table, it's difficult to match the SVN revision number stored in the datafiles with the right git hash to retrieve the relevant version of the source code.
+# Mapping from SVN revision numbers to git hashes.

+The git repo (on github.com) contains all the old SVN version of pype, but you need some sort of table (below) to map between SVN revision numbers (stored in datafiles) to the correct git hash to retrieve or look at the right version of the source code.

-Once you lookup the right hash here, you can do something like:
+Once you lookup the right hash here, you can retreive the appropriate version of pype with something like this (where HASH is `githash` from the table below):

     % git clone https://github.com/mazerj/pype3.git temp
 	% cd temp
     % git checkout HASH

-Which will pull down a temporary copy of the appropriate version of the pype source tree.
+This will pull down a temporary copy of the appropriate version of the appropriate pype source tree into temp/.

 svn  githash